ChefKissInc/NootedRed/README.md

 ## **Introduction**

-We are a team of three working on getting graphics acceleration for AMD iGPUs (Raven/Raven2/Renoir and their derivatives) on hackintoshes (PCs running macOS).
-Currently, we are fixing the missing and broken logic by patching the existing kexts (AMDRadeonX5000 for GCN 5 and AMDRadeonX6000 for VCN).
+We are a team of three working on getting graphics acceleration for AMD iGPUs (Raven/Raven2/Renoir and their derivatives) on hackintoshes.
+We are patching the existing kexts in order to achieve this (mixing AMDRadeonX5000 for GCN 5 and AMDRadeonX6000 for VCN 1/2, and replacing AMDRadeonX6000Framebuffer for DCN instead of AMD10000Controller which is DCE).

 ## Current Progress